sktw/rainfall-rescue-tools-chrome-extension/README.md

 - Vertical scrollbars on the image viewer and input boxes.
 This allows the image and the inputs to be aligned as you wish.

 - A vertical 'ruler' to highlight the column being transcribed.
-Use the horizontal scrollbar on the image viewer to move the column under the highlighter.

 - A modified 'Finished' / 'Already seen' warning banner.
 The banner appears more prominently across the middle of the image.